Republican Cassidy faces Trump retribution effort in Louisiana Senate primary - Headlines news and analysis from Global Banking & Finance Review

 TRUMP RETRIBUTION CAMPAIGN

-The Louisiana primary is the latest venue for an ongoing Trump retribution campaign that delivered primary defeats this month against at least 5 of 7 Republican state legislators in Indiana, who opposed the president's push for a mid-decade congressional redistricting plan to protect the Republican majority in the U.S. House of Representatives.
+The Louisiana primary was the latest venue for an ongoing Trump retribution campaign that delivered primary defeats this month against at least five of seven Republican state legislators in Indiana, who opposed the president's push for a mid-decade congressional redistricting plan to protect the Republican majority in the U.S. House of Representatives.

 Next week, Trump's campaign moves to Kentucky, where the president hopes to see his hand-picked primary challenger Ed Gallrein defeat Republican U.S. Representative Thomas Massie, a Trump critic and leading voice in the campaign to release government files on convicted sex offender Jeffrey Epstein, an erstwhile friend of the president.

-In Louisiana, Letlow, 45, won Trump's Senate endorsement before she had even announced her candidacy.
-She entered Congress after her husband Luke died of a COVID infection after being elected to the House in 2020.
-She ran to replace him in a special election and succeeded with Trump's endorsement.
-Cassidy has targeted her support for diversity, equity and inclusion initiatives when she worked for the University of Louisiana at Monroe.
-She has responded with ads calling Cassidy and Fleming "Never Trumpers" and emphasizing her presidential endorsement.
+Cassidy had targeted her support for diversity, equity and inclusion initiatives when she worked for the University of Louisiana at Monroe.
+She responded with ads calling Cassidy and Fleming "Never Trumpers" and emphasizing her presidential endorsement.

 Cassidy's Relationship with Trump